GrooveStats/gslauncher/README.md

   [Update Profile](https://groovestats.com/index.php?page=register&action=update)
   page to generate and copy your API key.
 Paste the API key after the `ApiKey=` row in the GrooveStats.ini file.

+- Still have questions or run into problems?
+Visit the [GrooveStats Discord](https://discord.gg/H7jYZ7xaEX) and ask for help.

 ## Links for Developers & Themers